google/WebFundamentals/src/_langs/en/tools/profile-performance/memory-problems/memory-101.markdown

 ### Object Groups

-Each native objects group is made up from objects that hold mutual references to each other.
-Consider for example a DOM subtree, where every node has a link to its parent and links to the next child and next sibling, thus forming a connected graph.
+Each native objects group is made up of objects that hold mutual references to each other.
+Consider, for example, a DOM subtree where every node has a link to its parent and links to the next child and next sibling, thus forming a connected graph.
 Note that native objects are not represented in the JavaScript heap — that's why they have zero size.
 Instead, wrapper objects are created.

 Each wrapper object holds a reference to the corresponding native object, for redirecting commands to it.
 In its own turn, an object group holds wrapper objects.
 However, this doesn't create an uncollectable cycle, as GC is smart enough to release object groups whose wrappers are no longer referenced.
 But forgetting to release a single wrapper will hold the whole group and associated wrappers.